KortyBoi/KortyBoi-Unity-Shaders/README.md

 ![Custom UI Preview](https://cdn.discordapp.com/attachments/279459962843955201/607406632233861132/unknown.png)

 # Compatibility
-This shader was test to work in Unity 2017.4.x and 2019.x This shader was tested on different platforms, this works on PC builds, and does not work on Android (mobile) builds _(yet)_.
+These shaders were tested to work in Unity 2017.4.x and 2018.4.x and 2019.x These shaders were tested on different platforms, this works on PC builds and Android (mobile) builds; currently untested with Linux and Mac Mono builds.

 # Location
 In the Unity EditorUI